weewx/weewx/docs/pip.md

 ```

 The tool will ask you a series of questions, then create a directory `~/weewx-data` in your home
 directory with a new configuration file.
-It will also install skins, documentation, and examples.
+It will also install skins, documentation, utilitiy files,
-After running `weewxd`, the same directory will be used to hold the database file and any generated
+and examples.
+After running `weewxd`, the same directory will be used to hold the database file and
-HTML pages.
-It plays a role similar to `/home/weewx` in older versions of WeeWX but, unlike
+any generated HTML pages.
+It plays a role similar to `/home/weewx` in older versions of WeeWX but,
-`/home/weewx`, it does not hold any code.
+unlike `/home/weewx`, it does not hold any code.

 If you already have a `/home/weewx` and wish to reuse it, see the [Upgrading
 guide](upgrading.md) and the [Version 5 migration guide](v5-upgrade.md).